MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 * **Can I make or be in a group call?** No.

 Still need help?
 Try our [user forums](https://community.dynamics.com/365/remoteassist).
+And if you'd like to suggest an idea or vote for future ideas, try our [Ideas portal](https://experience.dynamics.com/ideas/categories/?forum=4323c621-52bc-e811-a975-000d3a1bec70&forumName=Dynamics%20365%20Remote%20Assist).

 ### See also
 - [Overview of Dynamics 365 Remote Assist](index.md)